canonical/opensearch-operator/docs/explanation/persistent-storage.md

 Make sure the disks and their contents are known before proceeding.
 ```

+## Prefer snapshot and restore

+Moving data between clusters by reattaching disks is **not** a general-purpose migration
+path.
+The only supported, data-safe way to move data between clusters is to
+[create a backup](how-to-create-a-backup) of the source cluster and
+[restore or migrate](how-to-migrate-a-cluster) it into the target cluster.

+Reusing a disk from a different cluster involves editing the node's on-disk
+**coordination metadata** — the cluster UUID and voting configuration used to elect a
+cluster manager.
+This is a last resort for disaster recovery, valid only when the source
+cluster is permanently gone (for example, after losing a majority of
+`cluster_manager`-eligible nodes, or after a brutal cluster decommission) **and** no viable
+snapshot exists to restore from instead.

 ## How OpenSearch detects existing data

 OpenSearch provides two mechanisms for interacting with data on an attached disk: